-Postwar Translation History and the Making of the Contemporary Anglophone Humanities
+German Philosophy in English Translation Postwar Translation History and the Making of the Contemporary Anglophone Humanities

-The volume discusses the context around why German philosophy, whose profundity is often understood to lie in German’s iconic polysemous vocabulary, has been so difficult to translate.
-To best grapple with its complexity, Hawkins outlines a strategy of “differential translation,” which involves translating conceptually dense German terms with multiple different terms in the target text, rather than the conventional standard of selecting one term and using it consistently.
-The book explores how this strategy, which runs counter to the expectation of readers and translators, has played out in debates across both the French-language and English-language translation landscapes, with well-known translators such as Adam Phillips and Joan Stambaugh boldly in favor and others such as Jean Laplanche polemically against it.
-The book encourages researchers and translators to continue to question norms in translation practice and write translations that do justice to the multifarious meanings in Germanic vocabulary.
+German philosophy’s reputation for profundity is often understood to lie in German’s polysemous vocabulary, which is notoriously difficult to translate even into its close relative, English.
+Hawkins shows the merit in a strategy of “differential translation,” which involves translating conceptually dense German terms with multiple different terms in the target text, rather than the conventional standard of selecting one term in English for consistent translation.
+German Philosophy in English Translation explores how debates around this strategy have polarized both the French-language and English-language translation landscapes.
+Well-known translators and commissioners such as Jean Beaufret, Adam Phillips, and Joan Stambaugh come out boldly in favor, and others such as Jean Laplanche and Terry Pinkard polemically against it.
+Drawing on Hans Blumenberg’s work on metaphor, German Philosophy in English Translation questions prevalent norms around the translation of terminology that obscure the metaphoric dimension of German philosophical vocabulary.

 Acknowledgements; Introduction; 1.
 When Thought Resists Translation: The Case for Differential Translation; 2.
 The Supertranslatability of Metaphor in Hans Blumenberg’s Translation Histories; 3.
 Retranslating Freud; 4.The Americanization of a French Understanding of Being German; Conclusion; Index